 To help with these costs, our Education Grants Scheme provides a small one-off grant of €100 towards college registration, course or exam fees for low income students enrolled on a further or higher education course.
-The closing date for applications has now passed - this scheme will open again for applications in summer 2020.
+The scheme is now open for applications - closing date to apply is 27th November 2020.

 Do I qualify?